 THIRD PARTY WEBSITES

-We will notify serious data breaches in respect of Your Data to the DPC without undue delay, and where feasible, not later than 72 hours after having become aware of same.
-If notification is not made after 72 hours, we will record a reasoned justification for the delay; however, it is not necessary to notify the DPC where the Personal Data breach is unlikely to result in a risk to the rights and freedoms of natural persons.
-A Personal Data breach in this context means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, Personal Data transmitted, stored or otherwise processed.
+We will notify serious Personal Data Breaches in respect of Your Personal Data to the DPC without undue delay, and where feasible, not later than 72 hours after having become aware of same.
+If notification is not made after 72 hours, we will record a reasoned justification for the delay.
+However, it is not necessary to notify the DPC where the Personal Data Breach is unlikely to result in a risk to the rights and freedoms of natural persons.
+A Personal Data Breach in this context means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, Personal Data transmitted, stored or otherwise processed.

-Your Data will be kept and stored for such period of time as we deem necessary taking into account the purpose for which it was collected in the first instance.
-This may include retaining Your Data as necessary to provide the Service, comply with our legal obligations, to resolve disputes, to enforce our agreements, to support business operations, and to continue to develop and improve our Service.
+Your Personal Data will be kept and stored for such period of time as we deem necessary taking into account the purpose for which it was collected in the first instance.
+This may include retaining Your Personal Data as necessary to administer your account, comply with our legal obligations, resolve disputes, enforce our agreements, support business operations, and continue to develop and improve our Services.

-Where we retain information for Service improvement and development, we take steps to eliminate information that directly identifies you, and we only use the information to uncover collective insights about the use of our Service, not to specifically analyse personal characteristics about you.
+Where we retain information for improvement and development of the Services, we take steps to eliminate information that directly identifies you, and we only use the information to uncover collective insights about the use of our Services, not to specifically analyse personal characteristics about you.

 AMENDMENTS TO POLICY

 We may change our Policy from time to time and at our sole discretion.
 The date of the most recent revisions will appear on the top of this Policy.
-If you do not agree to these changes, please do not continue to use the Service to submit Your Data.
-If material changes are made to the Policy, we will notify you by placing a prominent notice on our Service or by sending you a notification in relation to this.
-We will not process Your Data in a manner not contemplated by this Policy without your consent.
+If you do not agree to these changes, please do not continue to use the Websites to submit Your Personal Data.
+If material changes are made to the Policy, we will notify you by placing a prominent notice on our Websites or by sending you a notification in relation to this.

 If you need to contact us with regard to any of your rights as set out in this Policy, all such requests should be made in writing by email to firstname.lastname@example.org or write to us at Data Protection, Neuromod Devices Limited, Unit J, Digital Court, The Digital Hub, Rainsford Street, Dublin 8, Ireland.